Siliguri: Modern history

-Siliguri started as a small area i.e. now Saktigarh, southern part of city, on the bank of Mahananda River.
-Treaty of Sugauli in 1815 signed between Britain-Nepal, changed the prospect of Siliguri.
-As it became a point of transit with Darjeeling hills and Nepal mainland.
-1815 onwards, Siliguri started growing rapidly as a small city due to its strategic convenience of trade.
+Siliguri started as a small area in the northern part of city, on the front of Mahananda River, which is now Dagapur.
+The Treaty of Sugauli in 1816, signed between Britain-Nepal, changed the prospects of Siliguri, and it became a point of transit for the Darjeeling hills and Nepal mainland.
+From 1816 onwards, Siliguri started growing rapidly as a small city due to its strategic location in trade routes.
 In 1865, the British captured Darjeeling and the entire Dooars region to build tea plantations and export the produce to England.
-For easy exportation they introduced the Siliguri Town railway station which stands to this day, and introduced the Toy train from the station to Darjeeling in 1880.
+To scale up exportation they introduced the Siliguri Town railway station which stands to this day, and introduced the Toy train from the station to Darjeeling in 1880.
 This helped Siliguri gain sub-divisional town status in 1907.

-The "Siliguri Corridor" was formed when Bengal was divided into West Bengal and East Pakistan (later Bangladesh) in 1947, with Sikkim later merging with India in 1975.
-At this point many immigrants came to settle here for better facilities which led to an increased population.
+The Siliguri Corridor was formed when Bengal was divided into West Bengal and East Pakistan (later Bangladesh) in 1947, with Sikkim later merging with India in 1975.
+At this point many immigrants came to settle here for better infrastructure, which led to an increased population.
 Later in 1950 Siliguri achieved municipal status.
 Keeping in mind the importance of Siliguri, in 1951, the Assam rail link was established with newly made (1949) Meter gauge Siliguri Junction railway station.
 After few years in 1961 all these stations were connected with broad gauge New Jalpaiguri Junction railway station which later became the most important railway station in Northeast India.

 Due to tremendous growth, Siliguri is now far away from its past outlook, becoming the largest and fastest growing city in eastern India after Guwahati.
-The growth rate of Siliguri was 57.8% during 1971- 1981, considering this growth, Siliguri came under Integrated Urban Development Project program in 1981.
-Siliguri touched 46.83% of population growth rate in 1981–1991.
+The growth rate of Siliguri was 57.8% during 1971- 1981.
+Considering this growth, Siliguri came under the Integrated Urban Development Project program in 1981.
+Siliguri population growth rate rose to 46.8% of 1981–1991.
 A treaty between India and China for trade through Nathu La Pass, has expedited development and prospects of Siliguri as an international transportation and logistics hub.
 Later in 1994 Siliguri built a Municipal corporation which has been responsible for the civic infrastructure and administration of the city of Siliguri.
-Siliguri has now achieved the status of becoming the 3rd largest city in West Bengal, after Kolkata.
+Siliguri has now achieved the status of becoming the third-largest city in West Bengal, after Kolkata and Asansol.